 This post was originally published on April 2, 2017 and was updated March 27, 2019.

-Baseball season is here, and whether you’re a fan who keeps track of every stat, or you just enjoy singing “Take Me Out to the Ballgame” with a bag of peanuts and Cracker Jacks, you’ve got plenty of options for baseball fun in Northern California.
-No matter which team you’re rooting for — the A’s in Oakland, the Giants in San Francisco, or the River Cats in Sacramento — Capitol Corridor can make your trip to the ballpark relaxing and fun.
-With spacious seating and tables for four, a Café Car serving food and beverages, and free wi-fi, you’ll be able to start the tailgate early or check the starting lineup on board.
-So get ready to play ball!
-Here’s Capitol Corridor’s guide to baseball parks in Northern California.
+Whether you’re a fan who keeps track of every stat, or you just enjoy singing “Take Me Out to the Ballgame” with a bag of peanuts and Cracker Jacks, you’ve got plenty of options for baseball fun in Northern California.
+No matter which team you’re rooting for — the A’s in Oakland, the Giants in San Francisco, or the River Cats in Sacramento — the Capitol Corridor makes your trip to the ballpark relaxing and fun.
+With spacious seating and tables for four, a Café Car serving food and beverages, and free Wi-Fi, you’ll be able to start the tailgate early or check the starting lineup on board.
 More Play Ball!
 Capitol Corridor’s Guide to Northern California Baseball Parks

 While February may be the shortest month of the year, there’s definitely no shortage of exciting things to do!
 From ringing in the Lunar New Year in San Francisco and San Jose, to celebrating the Native American Two-Spirit tradition and the Oakland Black experience, opportunities to partake in vibrant cultural expressions are not to be missed.
 You also have the chance to meet your favorite Giants player or stroll along the historic Main Street in Martinez while sipping fine wine and tasting delicious chocolates.
 Whatever you choose, there is a lot to look forward to along the Capitol Corridor!